As an Amazon Associate I earn from qualifying purchases

 Growing chervil is a very attractive plant.
 It has ferny leaves, is quick growing - harvest in 8 weeks - and hardy, so you can use it during the winter into spring from an autumn sowing.
+It's a really good value plant in that respect.

 It’s used to make the famous chervil soup, delicious with crab, cream cheese, omelettes, in salads, béarnaise sauce, with all meats, fish and poultry – such a versatile culinary herb.